Gizra/Gizra-Way-Book/WIP -cold_outreach.md

 Keep in mind that this is not 100% reliable.
 Some email services hide images by defaults from unknown users or hide the IP, which can lead to false  results.

 ## E-mail strategy
+Being able to write a cold email that will to be opned and read is not an easy task.
+There is no one single tamaplte that works each time and it changes acording to who do you send the email to and what is that you are offerning.
+Below are few tips for what can be a successful cold sales email campaign.
+Again, there is no magic and even if you had written the most perfect email, it still might not be opned from reasons that not in your power to change.
+A good start point to think on a stratgey is to ***put yourself in the reader shoes***

 ### Subject line